amindunited/amindunited.github.io/notes/githooks-automation.md

 Automating tasks with Githooks.

-This is a very detailed guide.
+This is a detailed guide.

 To get setup quickly use the [Quick Setup Guide](./githooks-automation/quick-setup.md).

+or to dig deeper use the [Detailed Walkthrough](./githooks-automation/detailed-walkthrough.md).

 ## Table of Contents